 EARN VOLUNTEER HOURS FOR SCHOOL:

 Small Acts Big Change can certify your student’s volunteer hours.
-One handmade 4 foot scarf = 11 hours of volunteer time.
+Effective April 1, 2021, each handmade scarf measuring a minimum of 4 feet long and 4 1/2 inches wide = 7 hours of volunteer service hour credit.
 Please contact us at email@example.com to learn more.

 We’d love to see a picture of your “Knit for a Cause” scarf .
 Please feel free to share pictures at https://www.facebook.com/smallactsbigchangeus.

 If you would like to learn about more DIY volunteer from home projects like these, please subscribe to this page, Make a Difference From Home.

 This blog is hosted by Small Acts Big Change, a nonprofit organization helping people volunteer to change the world through kindness and service.